-- The OAC partnered with ODE and OAAE to conduct the fifth in a series of surveys on the status of arts education in Ohio's schools, under a contract with Quadrant Research.
-For the first time in its history, the survey enabled the study of data from individual schools combined with classroom information collected from every school across the state by ODE. - The OAC supports the ODE's 2012 revised arts standards.
+- The OAC partnered with the Ohio Department of Education (ODE) and the Ohio Alliance for Arts Education (OAAE) to conduct the fifth in a series of surveys of the status of arts education in Ohio's schools, under a contract with Quadrant Research.
+For the first time in its history, the survey enabled the study of data from individual schools combined with classroom information collected from every school in the state by ODE. - The OAC supports the Ohio Department of Education's 2012 Revised Arts Standards.
 The new standards emphasize the connection between the arts and 21st century learning skills.
 The OAC requires all grantees working in schools to align their work with these standards.